Walter W. Granger: Early life and career

-Born in Middletown Springs, Vermont, Granger was the first of five children born to Charles H. Granger, an insurance agent and veteran of the American Civil War, and Ada Haynes Granger.
-Granger developed an early interest in taxidermy; and in 1890, at age 17, he obtained a job working as a taxidermist with a friend of his father's at the American Museum of Natural History in New York City.
+Born in Middletown Springs, Vermont, Granger was the first of five children born to Charles H. Granger, an insurance agent and veteran of the American Civil War, and Ada Byron Haynes Granger.
+Granger developed an early interest in taxidermy; and in 1890, at age 17, he moved to New York City and obtained a job working as a taxidermist with a friend of his father's at the American Museum of Natural History in New York City.
 Working in the field with the museum's expeditions in the American West in 1894 and 1895, Granger became interested in hunting fossils.
-In 1896, he joined the museum's Department of Vertebrate Paleontology.
+In 1896, he joined the museum's Department of Vertebrate Paleontology as an assistant.
+In 1909, he became an assistant curator, then an associate curator in 1911.
 In 1897, on an expedition to Wyoming, he discovered Bone Cabin Quarry near Laramie.
-Over the next eight years, the site yielded the fossils of 64 dinosaurs, including specimens of Stegosaurus, Allosaurus and Apatosaurus.
+Over the next eight years, the site yielded the fossils of 64 dinosaurs, including specimens of Brontosaurus, Stegosaurus, Allosaurus and Apatosaurus, and he published his first scientific paper on this collection in 1901 with Henry Fairfield Osborn.

-News of German and British vertebrate fossil discoveries in Egypt led Granger to embark in 1907 with his superior Henry Fairfield Osborn on the first American fossil hunt outside North America.
+News of German and British vertebrate fossil discoveries in Egypt led Granger to embark in 1907 with Osborn on the first American fossil hunt outside North America.
 The Fayum region of Egypt contained one of the most complete assemblages of Cenozoic animals yet found and yielded a collection of specimens that enhanced the museum's reputation as well as Granger's.